aaron-grau/curic/react/projects/synthesizer/README.md

 },
 ```

 `roll` starts as an empty array.
-We need to know the current time a note is
-played to calculate when to play a note relative to the `timeStart` of the
-recording.

-While the user records a track, we'll need to update `roll` as the user presses new notes.
-We append into the `roll` an object with the following values:
+While the user records a track, we'll need to
+update `roll` as the user presses new notes.
+We append into the `roll` an object
+with the following values:
 + `timeSlice` - the time elapsed since the track started recording;
-+ `notes` - an array of note names (eg. `['C3', 'E3', 'G3']`) are currently pressed.
++ `notes` - an array of note names (eg. `['C3', 'E3', 'G3']`)
+We need to know the current time a note is played to calculate when to
+play a note relative to the `timeStart` of the recording (`timeSlice`) and the
+names of the notes actually played (`notes`).

 + Create a `reducers/tracks_reducer.js` file and import your `TrackConstants`, and `merge` from `lodash/merge`
 + Initialize a variable `currTrackId` to `0`.
 This variable will be used set track ids and add notes to the newest recording.